refinedev/refine/documentation/blog/2024-09-06-react-table.md

 hide_table_of_contents: false
 ---

+**This article was last updated on September 06, 2024, to add sections on Advanced Column Customization and Accessibility Features in React Table.**

 ## Introduction

 Most tables we use in real-world applications come with features such as filtering, sorting, and selection.
 Therefore, building tables from the ground up using plain markup and vanilla JavaScript can be tedious and challenging.